Niknymusing/meu_state_tracker/README.md

 ### Role of the WS State Tracker

-The WS State Tracker serves as the **"brain" of the MEU system**, providing:
+The WS State Tracker is the orchestrator of a MEU development process, providing user-facing interfaces and API endpoints to pointers interacting with the system under development, providing the following features:

 1. **MEU Triplet Management**: Track and orchestrate networks of interconnected MEU triplets
 2. **Registry System**: Maintain comprehensive registries for types, values, DSL primitives, tests, and axioms